mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ```shell
 web-ext sign --channel=listed --amo-metadata=<path to your metadata JSON file> --api-key=$AMO_JWT_ISSUER --api-secret=$AMO_JWT_SECRET
 ```
+If you sign a Manifest V2 extension without an explicit ID, [addons.mozilla.org](https://addons.mozilla.org/) generates an ID and `web-ext` saves it to `.web-extension-id` in the working directory.
+Add the ID to the extension's [`browser_specific_settings.gecko.id`](https://developer.mozilla.org/Add-ons/WebExtensions/manifest.json/browser_specific_settings) key in its manifest.json file.
+The ID needs to be present to publish updates with `web-ext`.

 See the [sign reference guide](/documentation/develop/web-ext-command-reference/#web-ext-sign) to learn more.